Cacao vs Cocoa Powder for Baking

 - If baking raw desserts or following a drink recipe, you will be able to get away with a direct substitute.

-Should I use cacao powder or cocoa powder?
+Should I choose cacao powder or cocoa powder for baking?

 While cacao powder has more health benefits, it’s also the pricier option.